harkhinz/Ode-to-Base/README.md

 Scaling transactions with speed and with light.
 Its mission was simple: bring more to the chain,
 Make blockchain accessible, remove all the pain.
+Create a safe harbor for builders to thrive,